contiv/contiv.github.io/websrc/source/documents/releasenotes/beta.md

 Welcome to the release of Contiv 1.0.0-beta.
 Contiv offers the most powerful open source container networking available.

-  feedback through our [Slack channel](https://contiv.slack.com) and Github .
+For any questions on Beta, you can ask on our [Slack channel](https://contiv.slack.com) and file any issues you find on our [Github](https://github.com/contiv).

-A generally available version will release in the coming weeks with the option of commercial support.
+Note: A generally available version will release in the coming weeks with the option of commercial support.

 ## Features